 Online Social Work Degrees Guide: BSW, MSW, and Licensure

-Accredited online social work degrees prepare students to support individuals, families, and communities through case management, counseling, advocacy, and program leadership.
-The field follows a clearly defined ladder: a Bachelor of Social Work (BSW) opens entry-level generalist practice, a Master of Social Work (MSW) is the standard credential for advanced and clinical roles, and state licensure tiers (LBSW, LMSW, LCSW) determine what level of practice you can perform.
+An online social work degree prepares students to support individuals, families, and communities through case management, counseling, advocacy, and program leadership, with coursework spanning human behavior, social welfare policy, practice methods, research, and ethics, plus supervised field education in a local agency.
+The field follows a defined ladder – a BSW opens entry-level generalist practice, an MSW is the standard credential for clinical roles, and state licensure tiers (LBSW, LMSW, LCSW) determine your scope of practice.
 Accreditation by the Council on Social Work Education (CSWE) is required for licensure in every state, so verifying CSWE status is the single most important step when comparing programs.
-Online BSW and MSW programs deliver coursework remotely while arranging supervised field education in your local community.

 How We Rank Schools